keksnicoh/numeric_gravity_experimental_2/README.md

 python based OpenGL 4.1 simulations using PyOpenGL, cyglfw3, numpy, GLSL 410

-experimental implementation of gravity simulation. this repo is for getting experience with python, opengl,shaders,numpy and so on..
+experimental implementation of some simulations. this repo is for getting experience with python, opengl,shaders,numpy and so on..